 All Dafne issues have the new diadem, instead of the laurel crown.
 Constantine made a choice to stop being portrayed with the pagan laurel headdress or radiate headdress associated with Sol and starting using the kingly diadem.
 Philostorgius said that Constantine began wearing the diadem as a sign "of his sole rule and victory over opponents."11 Maybe the Dafne coinage is an allegorical representation of Constantine turning his back on the pagan ways.
 Constantine is also never bearded again.
 In fact, Constantine undergoes an amazing physical transformation, perhaps symbolizing his spiritual transformation.
 The pictures below illustrate the three bust types for the Dafne issue.

-between plain diadem and the rosette diadem is at times rather arbitrary.
+between plain diadem and the rosette diadem is at times

-Diadems, structurally consisting of bands adorned with pearls and jewels
+Diadems, structurally consisting of bands adorned with

-and with small forehead jewel, if any, have been classified as plain diadems."12
+and with small forehead jewel, if any, have been classified

 "This is further evidence for the argument that the diadem varieties which are known from only 1-3 examples from isolated officinae may be stylistic variations.
 RIC points out in a footnote to RIC 29 that 28 different diadem types have been noted for the Dafne reverse, giving immense weight to the argument that diadem varieties, especially those which are unique or nearly so, may be insignificant variants, undeserving of separate RIC numbers."
 13